Net Energy Metering Customers (NEM)

 Central Coast Community Energy (3CE) is committed to providing customers including those with solar or other on-site behind the meter renewable energy with economic and environmental benefits.
 Thank you for being early adopters in the effort to reduce greenhouse gas emissions and grow clean energy resources.

-3CE is making the transition from your utility provider to 3CE for electric generation seamless by ensuring that all existing PG&E or SCE Net Energy Metering (NEM) customers are enrolled in 3CE’s complimentary NEM program.
+3CE is making the transition from your utility provider for electric generation seamless by ensuring that all existing PG&E or SCE Net Energy Metering (NEM) customers are enrolled in its NEM program.
 Your utility provider will true-up your account at the time of enrollment with 3CE.
 3CE will also pay NEM customers a much higher Net Surplus Compensation rate when they send extra energy back to the grid when applicable.

 As a NEM customer, you will continue to earn NEM generation credits and offset a portion of or all of your charges for electricity, as you have been prior to becoming an 3CE customer.
 It is important to note that you will continue to see your utility provider’s minimum monthly fee.
 Your utility provider will continue handling your NEM transmission and distribution costs while 3CE takes over your NEM electric generation.